highcharts/highcharts-meteor/README.md

 ## Usage

 That's all, you have access on the `client` side to Highcharts namespace.
 You can create charts in a standard way, as always.
+You can find examples in [this article](http://www.highcharts.com/blog/195-meteor-standalone).

 You can also find examples in our [article](http://www.highcharts.com/blog/195-meteor-standalone).